British bulldog (game): Chinese Wall

 Chinese Wall is a 19th-century combat game from Germany invented by Karl Wassmannsdorff.
 It was first published in 1866 in the sport journal Deutsche Turnzeitung.
 An English translation appeared in 1897 in the U.S. in the Mind & Body gymnastics magazine.
 It is primarily a game of organized play and usually supervised by an instructor.

 Two parallel lines are marked off from side to side straight across the center of the playground, leaving a narrow space between them of about ten feet in width, which represents the building ground for the wall.
 On each end of the playground, a line is drawn across parallel to the building ground at a distance of fifteen to thirty feet, which marks the goal for the runners.
 One of the players is chosen to create the wall on the building ground, and takes his place upon it, facing all the other players who line up in one of the goals.
 At an agreed signal (e. g.
 "Start!" or a similar call), the runners must cross the building ground to reach the opposite goal, the builder endeavoring to tag as many as possible during their rush without leaving the boundaries of the marked ground himself.
 All the runners caught that way become a "stanchion" of the wall and assist the builder in trying to capture the rest of the players.
 After crossing the ground several times, the remaining runners must attempt to break through the increasing wall, which gradually becomes denser due to the growing number of catchers.
 Anyone refusing to break the wall is automatically considered caught.
-The game ends when all of the runners have been caught, the last player taken being the "builder" for the next game.Otto Schettler: Die chinesische Mauer.
-In: J. C. F. GutsMuths' Spiele zur Übung und Erholung des Körpers und Geistes.
-Verlag von G. A. Grau & Cie.
-(Rudolf Lion), Fünfte Auflage, Hof 1878, pp. 224–225.
+The game ends when all of the runners have been caught, the last player taken being the "builder" for the next game.